a woman smiling after receiving dentures

 Will I Need Surgery?

-You will need oral surgery to insert the implants, but don’t let this put you off treatment.
-We use computer-guided surgery in Newcastle to provide our patients with a much more comfortable experience while ensuring each implant is located precisely.
+You will need oral surgery to insert the implants but don’t let this put you off treatment.
+We use computer-guided surgery in Newcastle to provide our patients with a more comfortable experience while ensuring each implant is located precisely.
 If needed, we offer sedation dentistry, which can help anyone who feels a bit anxious or nervous.
 The level of sedation provided is precisely adjusted to accommodate your needs.

 What Is the Process for Having a Snap in Denture?

 When we have planned your treatment, we create a surgical guide for use during implant insertion.
-The guide makes sure that we replicate your implant plan exactly, placing each implant at the correct location, depth and angulation.
+The guide ensures that we replicate your implant plan exactly, placing each implant at the correct location, depth, and angulation.
 Once the implants are inserted, we can often fit a prosthesis soon after surgery, although this may be temporary because it will take a while for your implants to fuse with the bone around them.
 The final part of the process is to replace any temporary prosthesis with your new snap-in denture.

 Share this post